sonic-net/SONiC/doc/pmon/sonic_thermal_control_test_plan.md

 #### Valid policy file

 In the valid policy file, two policies are defined.
-One is for "any PSU absence", the other is for "all PSU presence".
+One is for "any PSU absence", the other is for "all FAN and PSU presence".

 - For "any PSU absence", all FAN speed need be set to 100% and thermal control algorithm need to be disabled.
-- For "all PSU absence", thermal control algorithm need to be enabled and FAN speed should be adjusted by it.
+- For "all FAN and PSU presence", thermal control algorithm need to be enabled and FAN speed should be adjusted by it.

 The valid_policy.json file content is like: